 West Virginia University Outreach

 In 2012, a professor of recreational studies at West Virginia University contacted the team about building a robot to provide a way for those with disabilities to participate in Adaptive Physical Education (APE).
 When delivering the robot in October 2017, 1676 saw the joy it created first-hand.
 It was an emotional moment for the team, inspiring them to continue the long-term project.
-This past July, the robot was presented at the National Consortium for Physical Education for Individuals with Disabilities.
-New this year, the Pi-oneers are working with an Adaptive Physical Education teacher they met at the conference, Brad Weiner.
+In July of 2018, the robot was presented at the National Consortium for Physical Education for Individuals with Disabilities.
+Beginning this past year, the Pi-oneers are working with an Adaptive Physical Education teacher they met at the conference, Brad Weiner.
 He is raising funds to collaborate with the team to build a robot for his program.
 The Pi-oneers are making a second version of the robot with the goal of assisting a greater range of disabilities through new interactive features such as an eye-motion control.